WeblateOrg/weblate/docs/admin/optionals.rst

         'weblate.gitexport',
     )

-After installing you need to migrate your database, so that existing repositories are properly exported:
+After installing, you need to migrate your database so that existing repositories are properly exported:

 .. code-block:: sh